eemensch/ENGN4625-6625/_sources/Transformers.md

 ## Three-phase Transformers

 Polyphase transformers can be implemented as three single-phase transformers or as three sets of winding on a suitable core.
-Figure 6.8 shows a cartoon of a three-phase core.
 A set of windings, each constituting a single-phase transformer, would be wound around each leg of this three-legged core.

 A three-phase transformer operates as three single-phase transformers.
 The complication is that there are a number of ways of winding them and a number of ways of interconnecting them.
 On either side of a transformer connection (i.e. the high-voltage and low-voltage sides), it is possible to connect transformer windings either line to neutral (wye) or line to line (delta).
 Thus we may speak of transformer connections being wye&ndash;wye, delta&ndash;delta, wye&ndash;delta, or delta&ndash;wye.
 Connection of transformers in either wye&ndash;wye or delta–delta is reasonably easy to understand.
 Each of the line–neutral (in the case of wye&ndash;wye) or line–line (in the case of delta&ndash;delta) voltages is transformed by one of the three transformers.
 On the other hand, the interconnections of wye&ndash;delta or delta&ndash;wye transformers are a little more complex. {numref}`delta_wye_trans` depicts a delta&ndash;wye connection.
 In that picture,